noda/selfhost-service-skeleton/README.md

 To teach a developer how to design an asynchronous REST API.

 The requirement for asynchronous requests stems from the fact that some requests take a long time to execute.
-Therefore we can not simply execute the code and return the result once the code has finished running.
-This solution would block the client for far too long and likely result in a timeout.
+Therefore we can not simply execute the code and return the result once the code has finished running, as such a solution would block the client for far too long and likely result in a timeout.

 Instead, we propose a two-phase solution where the initial request immediately returns a tracking token, which we can then use to check the state of the request.